Leadership Team

 Tompkins Historical Society is fortunate to have a strong leadership team who is committed to our community's growth and historical preservation.
 Each member has community ties to the area and has a passion for celebrating our town’s history.

 Three of our current members also serve as board members for Tompkins Township.
-Those members are: John Tuttle, Township Supervisor, Mike Haydo and Nancy Seydell, Township Trustees.
+Those members are: Chuck Woodburn, Township Supervisor, John Tuttle, and Nancy Seydell, Township Trustees.

 Standing, L to R